WICG/attribution-reporting-api/README.md

 - **Event-level reports** associate a particular event on the ad side (a click, view or touch) with coarse conversion data.
 To preserve user privacy, conversion-side data is coarse and noised, reports are not sent immediately, and the number of conversions is limited.
 - **Aggregate reports** are not tied with a specific event on the ad side.
 These reports provide richer, higher-fidelity conversion data than event-level reports.
 A combination of privacy techniques across cryptography, distribution of trust, and differential privacy help reduce the risk of identity joining across sites.

-  Both report types can be used simultaneously.
+These two report types can be used simultaneously.
 They're complementary.

 ## API features (proposals)